Leaf retention: Evergreen but frost-deciduous.

 Water once established: Monthly.

-Mulch: Cover roots well before first predicted freeze.
+Mulch: Cover roots well before the first predicted freeze.

 Prune: Remove dead parts in late winter.